premailer/premailer/README.md

 ## CSS Variables

-If you make use of CSS variables in your emails, Premailer will interpolate any CSS variables defined in `:root` and interpolate them into the inline styles.
+If you make use of CSS variables in your emails, Premailer will load any CSS variables defined in `:root` and interpolate them into the inline styles.
 For example:

 ```